ormojo/ormojo/data/ARCHITECTURE.md

 - Should be able to serialize a subobject as a JSON field within a containing object and rehydrate properly
 - Ignore fields at bind time, serialize time, persistence time ("transients")
 - "To SQL Value" function should be implemented at the data-type level
+- The Result/ResultSet distinction is annoying (but probably necessary)
+- .save, .destroy, etc should reside on model instances, not as tilde-call gimmicks

 # Concepts